 Somerset Skate Park

 Looking to hang out someplace grungy and trendy?
 Somerset Skate Park is the perfect place to shred or just kick about with some friends.
-Filled with fun people and art covered ramps, this place is perfect to meet new people and get an cool shot for Insta!
+Filled with fun people and art-covered ramps, this place is perfect to meet new people and get a cool shot for Insta!

 How to get there: The easiest way to get there is to take the MRT to Somerset, it is right next to the Skate park or you could even skate there!

 Best for: skating, meeting new people, photos

 Ditch the standard cinema in the mall and experience a free outdoor movie night held literally under the huge Banyan Tree located right in front of the National Museum of Singapore.
 It’s not a regular event, so you need to check out the website for all the details on when it’s happening and what movie is showing.
 Picnic under the stars while watching a giant projected movie – perfect for hanging out with friends or going on a first date!

 How to get there: Take the MRT to Bras Basah Station and it is a 5-minute walk from Exit B or C to the National Museum of Singapore.
 For all the details on the next show, go to the museum’s website.